Diastasis Recti (Abdominal Wall Separation) – Causes and Treatment

 Dos:

-Perform the exercises which gently work on your abdomen muscles.
+- Perform the exercises which gently work on your abdominal muscles.
 These suggestions are made for all women in the post-partum phase.
+Exercises, such as Kegel exercises, core strengthening exercises, breathing exercises, and proper body postures, are beneficial.

 Don’ts: